How to Prepare a Successful Request For

-For a National Interest Waiver to succeed, an alien's work must involve an activity of substantial intrinsic merit.
-This test is relatively easy to apply, and many alien applicants can draw successful arguments relating the alien's activities to the level of possessing intrinsic merit.
-Furthermore, the benefits of the activity must be national in scope.
+For a National Interest Waiver to succeed, an alien's work must involve an activity of substantial merit and and national importance.
+This test is relatively easy to apply, and many alien applicants can draw successful arguments relating the alien's activities to the level of possessing merit.
+Furthermore, the benefits of the activity must be national importance.
 Again, this test can be easily surmountable by alien applicants in many occupations.
 The third test is the difficult one.

 USCIS Service Centers have indicated that the following factors are also used in evaluating an applicant's RFE response of National Interest Waiver petition:

 1) Those seeking qualification for a waiver of labor certification based on services considered in the national interest must show "prospective national benefit" required of all aliens seeking qualification as exceptional.
 The NIW applies only to aliens who will substantially benefit prospectively the national economy, cultural or educational interests or welfare of the United States.